Niels Hemmingsens Gade: History

-The street has existed since the Middle Ages but was formerly known under different names.
-The street section from Amagertorv to Valkendorfsgade was called Lille Helliggeiststræde (Little Holy Ghost Street) after the adjacent church.
-It was a very narrow alley.
-The inclusion of "Little" in the name distinguished it from Store Helliggeiststræde ("Large Holy Ghost Street") as Valkendorfsgade was then called.
+The street has existed since the Middle Ages, but sections of it were originally known under different names.
+The street section from Amagertorv to Valkendorfsgade, a narrow alley, was called Lille Helliggeiststræde (Little Holy Ghost Street) after the adjacent church.
+The inclusion of "Little" in the name distinguished it from Store Helliggeiststræde ("Large Holy Ghost Street"), as Valkendorfsgade was then called.

-The section of present-day Niels Hemmingsens Gade which runs from Gråbrødretorv to Skindergade was called Trompetergangen or Trompetergade after Ambrosius Løffelman, a trumpeter, who owned a property at the site.
+The section of present-day Niels Hemmingsens Gade which runs from Gråbrødretorv to Skindergade was called Trompetergangen or Trompetergade after Ambrosius Løffelman, a trumpeter who owned property at the site.

 The short section from Valkendorfsgade to Gråbrødretorv (Løvgade) was called Tugthusporten (Jailhouse Gate) after a children's jail established at the site by Christian IV but soon moved to Christianshavn (see Women's Prison, Christianshavn).
 It was a narrow, vaulted passageway which ran through a building.
 The building had six window bays along the square and two window bays across the street.